Irving Shipbuilding: Canadian Patrol Frigate Project

 In June 1983, Saint John Shipbuilding underbid Quebec based SCAN Marine Incorporated in securing the Canadian Patrol Frigate Project (CPFP) to build the Halifax-class frigate for the RCN.
 Politically, this resulted in an outcry from the Quebec caucus of Pierre Trudeau's Liberal party, and to resolve the situation, the Tribal Refit and Update Modernization Program (TRUMP) for the Iroquois-class destroyers was tied to the CPFP.
 Saint John Shipbuilding was awarded the contract for six frigates with 12 eventually being built.
 The construction of three of Saint John Shipbuilding's 12 frigates would be subcontracted to Marine Industries and Davie Shipbuilding at Lauzon, Quebec.

-Maritime Coastal Defense Project
+Maritime Coastal Defence Project

 In 1992, Quebec-based engineering firm SNC-Lavalin was the successful bidder for the Maritime Coastal Defence Vessel Project, which would build what is today known as the Kingston class of coastal defense vessels.
 SNC-Lavalin sub-contracted Halifax-Dartmouth Industries Limited (HDIL) for the ship design and construction of the twelve vessels.
 Saint John Shipbuilding then purchased the HDIL in 1994, before construction had begun.

 In 1998, the shipyard was in need of a replacement for the floating dry dock Scotiadock, and thus purchased the General Georges P. Vaniera.
 The dock was built by Canadian Vickers Ltd in 1964 and was renamed Scotia Dock II.
 The original Scotiadock was scrapped.
 Scotiadock 2 sank in 2010 and was also scrapped.